C2SM/spack-c2sm/docs/QuickStart.rst

 -----------------------------

 To set up a Spack instance, clone the repository using a specific Spack tag (latest ``SPACK_TAG=v0.20.1.0``).
-For ICON, the SPACK_TAG given in `icon/config/cscs/SPACK_TAG <https://github.com/C2SM/icon/blob/main/config/cscs/SPACK_TAG>`_ should be used.

 .. code-block:: console